ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    This array is used to set some of the :term:`namelist` variables in the forecast model's namelist file.
 It maps file symlinks to the actual fixed file locations in the ``FIXam`` directory.
 The symlink names appear in the first column (to the left of the "|" symbol), and the paths to these files (in the ``FIXam`` directory) are held in workflow variables, which appear to the right of the "|" symbol.
 It is possible to remove ``FV3_NML_VARNAME_TO_FIXam_FILES_MAPPING`` as a workflow variable and make it only a local one since it is used in only one script.

-..
-   COMMENT: Why is #"FNZORC | $FNZORC" \ commented out in config_defaults.sh?
-   COMMENT: Is this an accurate rewording of the original?

 ``FV3_NML_VARNAME_TO_SFC_CLIMO_FIELD_MAPPING``: (Default: see below)
    .. code-block:: console